Werewolf Night

 HunterVillage

 A Villager-aligned role.
-When the Hunter is eliminated (by night kill or day vote), they immediately choose one living player to take down with them.
+When the Hunter is eliminated (taken out at night or voted out by day), they immediately choose one living player to take down with them.

 Popular Variants